andyw8/rubymotion_app_template/README.md

 ## Usage

-* Clone the project:
+Clone the project:

-    git clone git@github.com:andyw8/RubyMotionBlankApp.git
+    git clone git@github.com:andyw8/rubymotion_app_template.git

-* Remove anything you don't need from the Rakefile
-* Start building your app!
+Remove anything you don't need from the Rakefile.
+Then start building your app!